Shahed-i/SENG438Labs/Lab3/seng438-a3.md

 In this section, you will be required to **design new unit tests** for two classes to increase their code coverage.
 The classes to be tested are: org.jfree.data.DataUtilities and org.jfree.data.Range.
 Note that although the focus in adequacy criteria has changed (it is now on source code), to develop new test cases the test oracle should still be derived from the requirements (as contained in the Javadocs of the SUT)

 As with any testing to be done, to begin with, a plan must be created.
 Document this test plan, as it will be included with your lab report.
 This plan should include information about who will create which tests, how you plan to develop tests to achieve the adequacy criteria.
-For thiassignment, a test suite should be developed which has at least thfollowing coverage for each of the classes under test
+For this assignment, a test suite should be developed which has at least thfollowing coverage for each of the classes under test

 Minimum coverage: